 Breaking the rules

 Engineers are an essential part of the design process, and when they understand the intent behind the design and experience from the get-go, they can ask the right questions and ensure that the features implemented bring the most value to the user.

-Engineers are a fundamental part of the design process, you can only reach the best user experience when you have user-centric engineers integrated into the design process.
-For more innovative projects, the solid foundation that rigorous software engineering can provide is unquestionably an important piece.
-However, it’s equally or even more important to have a team that knows how and when to bend or break the rules of traditional product management, product design and software engineering.
+The solid foundation that rigorous software engineering can provide, especially for more innovative products, is an unquestionably integral part of creating a product or experience.
+However, it’s equally important – sometimes even more important – to have a team that knows how and when to bend or break the rules of traditional product management, product design and software engineering.
 Why?
 Because playfulness is not a feature, it’s an experience.
-You can’t scope fun, you need to discover it.
+You can’t scope fun – you need to discover it.

-To do this successfully your team needs to know when to be rigorous and when to be scrappy.
-It’s a balancing act that requires a good deal of experience and trust within the team.
-People will need to unlearn old patterns and old ways of doing things in order to make room for learning new ways, or in some cases, create new ways.
-This might be difficult for some, and that’s why flexibility and trust within the team is really important.
+To do this successfully, your team needs to know when to be rigorous and when to be scrappy.
+It’s a balancing act that requires both experience and trust within the team.
+People will need to unlearn old patterns and old ways of doing things in order to make room for learning new ways, or in some cases, creating new ways.
+This might be difficult for some, and that’s why having flexibility and trust within the team is important.